OfficialPurna12/Python_Basic_To_Advance/Python_noted.md

 # Challange 5:
 # Write a program that takes user input for year of birth (as a string) in the format 'YYYY’ and finds the age of the person.
 The program should handle the case where the user enters a future year?

+# Comment:
+comment are text in a program that is not executed.

+# Advantage  of comment :
+you can describe the code in a human-readable way Other people can read the code and understand what it does The code is easier to maintain and modify comment provide additional information or context to the code the help in understanding the code and debugging the code